 WPLC was created and is intended for the following purposes:

+To maintain a decision‐making and fiscal model for public library cooperation that will allow libraries to explore and implement collaborative projects, sharing the costs as well as the knowledge and resources.

-To provide Wisconsin citizens with access to a collection of electronically published materials in a wide range of subjects, which they may access from home, work or school or from any library in the consortium.
+To provide Wisconsin citizens with access to a collection of electronically published materials in a wide range of subjects, which they may access from home, work or school or from any Member library.

-To undertake such other projects, primarily concerned with research and development and/or new technologies, as the Consortium shall from time to time determine.
+To undertake such other collaborative projects, primarily concerned with research and development and/or the advancement of public libraries, as the Consortium shall from time to time determine. .
+The Consortium may choose to provide ongoing maintenance for a project or may choose to transition this maintenance to another entity at the discretion of the Board.

-To increase public awareness about the availability and advantages of electronic materials and such other projects and services as the Consortium may from time to time undertake.
+To increase public awareness about the availability and advantages of projects and services the Consortium may from time to time undertakes.

-To increase public library staff understanding of new technology and other Consortium undertakings, and to develop training programs so that staff may help the public understand and use these products and services.
+To increase public library staff understanding of Consortium undertakings, and to develop training programs so that staff may help the public understand and use these products and services.

-To maintain a decision making and fiscal model for public library cooperation that will allow libraries to collaborate to explore and implement new information technologies and issues, sharing the costs as well as the knowledge and resources.

 Article 4 –Participation

-Participation shall be open to all Wisconsin public library systems and public libraries.
-Participants shall be designated either as Partners or Members.
+Participation shall be open to all Wisconsin public library systems and public libraries that participate in those systems.
+Participants shall be designated either as Partners or Members, as defined in Article 1.

-Partners are those Wisconsin public library systems that have paid a startup fee, or rejoining fee, and pay ongoing partner assessments.

-Members are those Wisconsin public libraries that invest in WPLC’s Digital Library.

-Partner Assessment Levels: Each Partner’s assessment level shall be based on population, as listed below.
+Partner Assessment Levels: Each Partner’s assessment level for their Shares shall be based on population, as listed below.
 Population shall be determined according to the most recent Wisconsin Library Service data published by the Department of Public Instruction.

-Level 1: (Service Area Population up to 300,000) Level 2: (300,001 to 600,000)
+Level 1: (Service Area Population up to 300,000) Level 2: (Service Area Population 300,001 to 600,000)

-Level 3: (600,001 to 900,000)
+Level 3: (Service Area Population 600,001 to 900,000)

-Level 4: (Over 900,001)
+Level 4: (Service Area Population Over 900,001)

-Ongoing Partner Assessment: The WPLC Board sets an annual budget and assesses the sums for the various population levels required to fund this budget Each Partner must either pay the annual assessment adopted in order to continue to participate as a Partner, or opt out of WPLC Partner status and give up access to the shared services as well as a seat on the WPLC Board.
-Partners that opt out of WPLC but wish to return to the group at a later time will be assessed a “rejoining” fee.
-This fee will be determined on a case by case basis by majority vote of the remaining WPLC Board members.
-It is expected that each partner will include its assessment in its budget and have the assessment approved by its governing board.
+Ongoing Partner Assessment: The WPLC Board sets an annual budget and assesses the Shares required to fund this budget Each Partner must either pay the annual assessment adopted in order to continue to participate as a Partner, or opt out of WPLC Partner status and give up access to the shared services as well as a seat on the WPLC Board.
+Partners that opt out of the Consortium but wish to return to the group at a later time will be assessed a “rejoining” fee.
+This fee will be determined on a case by case basis by majority vote of the remaining WPLC Partners.
+It is expected that each Partner will include its Shares assessment in its budget and have the assessment approved by its governing board.

 Article 5 – WPLC Board